 The Company has been named in certain property damage and wrongful death claims that have been filed in connection with Winter Storm Uri in its capacity as a generator and a REP. Most of the lawsuits related to Winter Storm Uri are consolidated into a single multi-district litigation matter in Harris County District Court.
-NRG's REPs have since been severed from the multi-district litigation and will be seeking dismissal in any remaining cases.
+NRG's REPs have since been severed dismissed from the multi-district litigation and will be seeking dismissal in any remaining cases.
 As a power generator, the Company is named in various cases with claims ranging from: wrongful death; personal injury only; property damage and personal injury; property damage only; and subrogation.
 The case is currently stayed pending appeal by other parties on other issues.
+First Court of Appeals conditionally granted the generators' mandamus relief, ordering the trial court to grant the generator defendants' Motion to Dismiss.
+The Company expected the Plaintiffs to challenge this ruling.
 The Company intends to vigorously defend these matters.